esig626/Metabolic_Networks/README.md

 updated mCADRE version. <br />

 This Agreement shall be governed by and construed in accordance with the  <br />
-laws of United Kingdom, without regard to its conflict of law provisions <br />.
+laws of United Kingdom, without regard to its conflict of law provisions. <br />